Deep Learning for Data-Driven Districting-and-Routing: Experimental Analyses

 Our first set of experiments aims to evaluate the accuracy of the different models (\texttt{BHHD}, \texttt{FIG}, \texttt{SNN}, as well as the proposed \texttt{GNN}) for estimating the routing costs.
 Therefore, we use the trained models described in the previous section and evaluate them on an additional set of 1,000 random districts that are distinct from the ones used during training.
 We compare the estimates with ``ground truth'' values of the routing costs obtained again by SAA over the $500$ \textsc{Test} demand scenarios.
-In the rest of this section, we analyze how the proposed estimation approaches deviate from the ground-truth measurements in terms of their root-mean-square error (RMSE -- the lower, the better).
-For a given test instance, the RMSE is calculated as:
+In the rest of this section, we analyze how the proposed estimation approaches deviate from the ground-truth measurements in terms of their Root-Mean-Square Error (RMSE) \myblue{and Mean Absolute Percentage Error (MAPE)}.
+For a given test instance, these values are calculated as:

 where $\mathcal{D}$ is the set of 1,000 evaluation districts for this instance, and $\Phi(d)$ is the cost estimation provided by the considered method on a district $d$.

 Table~\ref{tab: cost-estimators-mse} compares the RMSE of the different cost-estimation approaches.
 Each line corresponds to the results for the instances with a certain number of BUs ($n$) and district-size target ($t$), averaging the RMSE over the five different metropolitan areas and five possible depot-position configurations.
 The columns provide the characteristics of the instances, the average cost of the districts evaluated through SAA, and finally, the RMSE of the different cost estimation approaches.
 Then, Table~\ref{tab: cost-estimators-mse-2} focuses specifically on the medium-scale case of $n=90$ and $t=12$, with additional detailed results for each metropolitan area and depot configuration.